-- Help your child drill a hole in the center of each horse chestnut.
+- Adults: Drill a hole in the center of each horse chestnut.

-- Have your child measure and cut a 20" piece of string for each chestnut you have.
+- Have your child measure and cut a 20-inch piece of string for each chestnut you have.

 - Next, push the end of one of the strings through the hole in the horse chestnut.

-- Tie the end of the string in a double or triple knot, which is large enough to prevent the horse chestnut from falling off.
+- Tie the end of the string in a double or triple knot that's large enough to prevent the horse chestnut from falling off.
 This is a conker!

-- Repeat with the other chestnuts, until they're all attached to string.
+- Repeat with the other chestnuts until they're all attached to a string.